Statistical Methods for Categorical and Time-to-Event Outcomes

 • Scenario 3: Event rate (P) in the non-exposed group is unknown, but P < 10%

-• Scenario 1: Short follow-up time or very low event rate.
+• Scenario 1: Follow-up time is short or event rate is low.

 • Scenario 2: Event rate in the control group is known at the end of the follow-up period.

-• Scenario 3: Unknown event rates, but event rates of both groups are estimated between [0.2, 0.8].
+• Scenario 3: Event rate is unknown, but the rates of both groups are estimated between [0.2, 0.8].

-• Scenario 4: Unknown event rates, but event rates of both groups are estimated between [w, u].
+• Scenario 4: Event rate is unknown, but event rates of both groups are estimated between [w, u].

 5. Other Types